btcnyc/classes/docs/topics/index.md

 * [00 – Getting Started](bitcoin-node/00-getting-started/lesson.md): Install and configure a Bitcoin node using platforms like Umbrel or Start9.

-### ⚡ Lightning

-Explore Bitcoin’s Layer 2 for fast, low-cost payments.

-* [00 – Intro to Lightning](lightning/00-intro-to-lightning/lesson.md): Understand the basics of channels, payments, and self-custody on Lightning.

 *(More topics coming soon — privacy, multisig, mining, and sovereignty!)*

 ---